Contribution to the expenses of marriage

 • Place of your residence (on the day of your request)

-• Place where your spouse resides in case of separation
+• Place where your spouse resides in the event of separation.

 You can submit your application by one of the following means: